ShubhamRandive08/My-Notes/TYPESCRIPT.md

 ```
 <br>
 #### Interfaces :

-- Interface is like the sheaf of the any object.
+- Interface is like the shape of the any object.
+- They support optional ( ? ) properties,  read-only properties, function signature and index signatures.
+- Interfaces can extend other interface for reusability.
+- Classes can implement interfaces to enforce structure.
 - The time of the creation of the interface, the First letter of the name of the interface must be `Capital` because of the reason it is the rule for that.
 - For creation of the interface we also use the `interface` keyword
+- In TS, interfaces are used to define the structure of the object, ensuring type safety and consistency.
+They act as contracts that specify what properties and methods an object should have.
 <br>
 Ex,
 ```TS